imhilla/DataStructures/README.md

 This seems like a very pretty but recoursive inseriton sorting, with starting value decreasing from size/9 by one third at the time.

 **merge sort**
-We are talking real business, divide and conquer (*divide et impera*) Caesar style.
+Divide and conquer style (*divide et impera*) Caesar style.
 Recursive implementation, splitting the array in half until it is a size 1.
 A size 1 is sorted by definition.
 Then combine in gradually bigger arrays, that you can traverse in one direction one time only.
 Proper stuff.
+O(nlog(n))

+**quick sort**
+We are talking real business now (apparenty professionals use this sort of sorting algorithm).

+*Choose a random point in the array, that will be the pivot.
+Does not need to be in the middle really, as it depends on the value that it has.
+* From either ends you start scanning the array.
+As you find one value on the left that is greater than the pivot and one on the right that is smaller, you switch them.
+When one of the cursors reaches the pivot, you let it stay there.
+This is also called the partitioning function.
+* Recursively call the partitioning function on either sides of the array.

+It's a O(nlog(n)) grulli.

 [website0]: http://w3.cs.jmu.edu/spragunr/CS240/ConciseNotes.pdf